Torfkopp/masterarbeit/chapters/introduction.typ

 scenarios have become a challenge, especially considering that complex, inter-connected Cyber-Physical Systems (CPSs) are inherently exploitable due to their complexity itself @hanseth2007risk.
-Learning agents, particularly those based on DRL, have gained traction as a potential solution: If a system faces unknown unknowns, a learning agent can devise strategies against it.
-In the past, researchers have published using DRL-based agents for numerous tasks related to power grid operations—e. g., voltage control @diao2019autonomous—, but the approach to use DRL for general resilient operation is relatively new
+Learning agents, particularly those based on Deep Reinforcement Learning (DRL), have gained traction as a potential solution: If a system faces unknown unknowns, a learning agent can devise strategies against it.
+In the past, researchers have published using DRL-based agents for numerous tasks related to power grid operations—e.g. voltage control @diao2019autonomous—, but the approach to use DRL for general resilient operation is relatively new
 @fischer2018adversarial @veith2019analyzing.
 DRL—the notion of an agent with sensors and actuators that learns by “trial and error”—is at the core of